DoDCIO/eads/index.md

 ## <a href="#schema-guidelines" id="schema-guidelines" class="headerlink"></a> Schema Guidelines

-This section describes the structure of request/response documents.
-These documents are defined in [JavaScript Object Notation (JSON)](https://tools.ietf.org/html/rfc7159).
+RESTful APIs involve the sending (request) and receiving (response) of [JSON](https://tools.ietf.org/html/rfc7159) documents.
+This section provides guidance on the structure of both request and response documents.

 <hr/>